hyperledger/fabric/docs/source/private-data/private-data.md

    distribute the private data, based on the collection policy, to authorized peers via [gossip](../gossip.html).

-3. The endorsing peer sends the proposal response back to the client with public data, including a hash of the private data key and value. *No private data is sent back to the client*.
+3. The endorsing peer sends the proposal response back to the client.
+The proposal response includes the endorsed read/write set, which includes public data, as well as a hash of any private data keys and values. *No private data is sent back to the client*.
 For more information on how endorsement works with private data, click [here](../private-data-arch.html#endorsement).

-4. The client application submits the transaction to the ordering service (with hashes of the private data) which gets distributed into blocks as normal.
+4. The client application submits the transaction (which includes the proposal response with the private data hashes) to the ordering service.
+The transactions with the private data hashes get included in blocks as normal.
-   The block with the hashed values is distributed to all the peers.
+   The block with the private data hashes is distributed to all the peers.
 In this way, all peers on the channel can validate transactions with the hashes of the private data in a consistent way, without knowing the actual private data.

-5. At block-committal time, authorized peers use the collection policy to determine if they are authorized to have access to the private data.
+5. At block commit time, authorized peers use the collection policy to determine if they are authorized to have access to the private data.
 If they do, they will first check their local `transient data store` to determine if they have already received the private data at chaincode endorsement time.
-If not, they will attempt to pull the private data from another peer.
+If not, they will attempt to pull the private data from another authorized peer.
 Then they will validate the private data against the hashes in the public block and commit the transaction and the block.
 Upon validation/commit, the private data is moved to their copy of the private state database and private writeset storage.
 The private data is then deleted from the `transient data store`.